Expatriates in Toronto gather to help library

 Arni Thorsteinson – President of the Winnipeg-based development company, Shelter Corp., Thorsteinson received his Bachelor of Commerce degree from the University of Manitoba.

-Others included Winnipeg businessman and community activist Joe Bova, Western Glove Work’s Bob Silver, local arts patron Kathleen Richardson and Dee and Harold Buchweld
+Others included Winnipeg businessman and community activist Joe Bova, Western Glove Work’s Bob Silver, local arts patron Kathleen Richardson and Dee and Harold Buchweld.

 THE TARGETS:

-– Principal secretary to former prime minister Pierre Trudeau from 1981 to 1984.
+Tom Axworthy – Principal secretary to former prime minister Pierre Trudeau from 1981 to 1984.

 Ian Delaney – Chairman of Toronto-based mining company Sherritt International Corp.
 The company is noted for its investments in Cuban oil production, nickel mining, power generation, cell phones, tourism and agriculture.